Q: How can I access iCloud on an Android phone?

 That's perfect, right?
 Below are the free trails for Windows and Mac users, why not have a try?
 Please choose the right version to download on your computer and follow the instructions below to access iCloud on Android phone without hassle.

 Step 1.
 Make the program detect your Android phone and choose the related mode.

 In the beginning, please launch the iCloud for Android program on your computer after downloading and installation, and connect your Android device to computer with a USB cable.
 Then turn to the main interface of the program and choose "Backup & Restore" option to move on.

 Note: If you want to transfer iTunes backup to Samsung, you can click "iTunes" option in this step.

 Step 2.
 Sign into your iCloud account to access your iCloud backup files.

 Later, you are required to enter your Apple ID and password to log into your iCloud account, which allows you to see all the iCloud backup files from your iCloud account.
 Of course, please make sure you have backed up all data you need to iCloud beforehand.
 Also, make sure your Android device is connected with the program with a "Connected" notification under your device.

 Step 3.
 Choose an iCloud backup file and desired iCloud contents to access them on Android.

 Now, please choose an iCloud backup file that contains the files you need, select the iCloud files from the middle panel.
-For example, if you like to transfer iPhone photos to Samsung, you can select photo folder and click "Start Transfer" button to restore iCloud backup file to Android phone immediately.
+For example, if you like to transfer iPhone photos to Samsung, you can select photo folder and click "Restore to Device" button to restore iCloud backup file to Android phone immediately.
 Before long, when the restoring process is completed, you might directly access, view, modify, manage iCloud files on Android phone freely.